fangkangmi/japanese-lyric-learner/README.md

     ```sh
     uv run main.py
     ```

-3. The analysis results will be saved in the `output/learned` or `output/to_learn` directories.

-4. Run the main script to generate a test analysis file for reference:
-    ```sh
-    python main.py
-    ```

 This will create a file named `test_analyze.txt` in the `output` directory, which you can use as a reference for the analysis results.

-## License

-This project is licensed under the MIT License.